Low-income, Wyoming residents may qualify for free civil legal aid

-The ACLU of Wyoming is able to provide legal representation in a limited number of civil liberties cases.
-If you are interested in requesting legal assistance from the ACLU of Wyoming, please read information on the kinds of cases they accept on their website.
+The ACLU is able to provide legal representation in a limited number of civil liberties cases.
+If you are interested in requesting legal assistance from the ACLU, please read information on the kinds of cases they accept on their website.

 Department of Employment – Labor Standards

 The Wyoming Department of Workforce Services' Labor Standards Office enforces all labor laws created for the protection of Wyoming workers.

 Child Support Enforcement

 Child Support Enforcement uses contract and county field offices along with state personnel to find parents, establish paternity, establish child support and medical support orders, enforce child support and medical support orders and modify existing orders.
 We also receive and disburse child support payments.
 CSE serves any person who fills out an application and pays a $25 application fee, and services are not based on income.
 In addition, CSE receives case referrals when folks apply for public assistance or parents have a child in the custody of DFS.